MAG Grading Standards

 | 7 | ±18% | 32/68 – 68/32 | Clearly off-center |

-Note: Both L/R and T/B must meet the threshold for a grade.
+Both L/R and T/B must meet the threshold.
 The worse of the two ratios determines the centering grade.

 Defect Glossary